GeoMop/MLMC/docs/source/examples_sampler_creation.rst

 You can also use :any:`mlmc.sampling_pool.ProcessPool` which supports parallel execution of MLMC samples.
-In order to use PBS (portable batch system), employ :any:`mlmc.sampling_pool_pbs.SamplingPoolPBS`
+In order to use PBS (portable batch system), employ :any:`mlmc.sampling_pool_pbs.SamplingPoolPBS`.

-Create a sample storage
+Create a sample storage.
+It contains sample's related data e.g. simulation result.

 .. testcode::

     # Memory() storage keeps samples in the computer main memory
     sample_storage = mlmc.Memory()

-We support also HDF5 file storage :any:`mlmc.sample_storage_hdf.SampleStorageHDF`
+We support also HDF5 file storage :any:`mlmc.sample_storage_hdf.SampleStorageHDF`.

-Finally, create a sampler that manages scheduling MLMC samples and also saves the results
+Finally, create a sampler that manages scheduling MLMC samples and also saves the results.

 .. testcode::